ardanlabs/gotraining/reading/design_guidelines.md

 **_Note: This material is covered in detail in the classroom.
 This is a summary of the guidelines that are discussed._**

-Channels are for the orchestration and coordinate of goroutines.
-Channels accomplish this by synchronizing the sending and receiving of data between goroutines or by providing mechanisms to signal goroutines about events.
+Channels allow goroutines to communicate with each other through the use of signaling semantics.
+Channels accomplish this signaling through the use of sending/receiving data or by identifying state changes on individual channels.
+Don't architect software with the idea of channels being a queue, focus on signaling and the semantics that simplify the orchestration required.

 * Use channels to orchestrate and coordinate goroutines.
-    * They can help to simplify and make code more readable over using mutexes and atomic functions.
-    * They provide support for cancellation and deadlines.
-    * Though slower than mutexes and atomic functions, if the code is simpler and fast enough use them.
-        * Mutexes and atomic functions can make accessing shared state simpler.
+    * Focus on the signaling semantics and not the sharing of data.
+    * Signal by passing data or by closing the channel.
+    * Question their use for synchronizing access to shared state.
+        * _There are cases where channels can be simpler for this but initially question._
 * Unbuffered channels:
-    * Provides a full guarantee that information being exchanged has been delivered to another goroutine.
+    * Blocks the sending goroutine from moving forward until a different goroutine has received the data signal.
+        * The sending goroutine gains immediate knowledge their data signal has been received.
-    * Both goroutines making the exchange must be at the channel at the same time.
+    * Both goroutines involved must be at the channel at the same time.
-        * The Receive happens before the Send.
+        * More important: The Receive happens before the Send.
-    * Provides the highest level of guarantee within channel communication.
-        * Responsibility for the information immediately changes hands.
-        * The information is still visible and actively being worked on.
     * Trade-offs:
-        * We take the benefit of the full guarantee for the cost of higher blocking latency.
+        * We take the benefit of knowing the data signal has been received for the cost of higher blocking latency.
 * Buffered channels:
-    * If the Send `can` block:
-        * Provides a weaker guarantee that information being exchanged has been delivered to another goroutine.
+    * Does NOT block the sending goroutine from moving forward until a different goroutine has received the data signal.
+        * The sending goroutine gains no knowledge that their data signal has been received.
-        * Both goroutines making the exchange don’t need to be at the channel at the same time.
+    * Both goroutines involved don't need to be at the channel at the same time.
-            * The Send happens before the Receive.
+        * More important: The Send happens before the Receive.
-        * If the Sender `cares` about the information:
-            * Provides a lower level of guarantee within channel communication.
-                * Responsibility for the information does not immediately changes hands.
-                * Creates risk for the sending goroutine because of the responsibility it maintains while losing control of the information.
-            * The information is hidden and waiting to be rediscovered.
-        * If the Sender `doesn't` care about the information:
-            * The lost of the guarantee is not an issue.
-            * Useful when creating pipelines that may be canceled or making replicated requests to backends.
-            * The information is hidden but we don't care if it is rediscovered.
     * Trade-offs:
-            * We take the benefit of reducing blocking latency for the cost of weaker guarantees.
+        * We take the benefit of reducing blocking latency for the cost of not knowing if/when the data signal is received.
+* Closing channels:
+    * Signaling without the need for data passing.
+    * Perfect for signaling cancellations and deadlines.
+* NIL channels:
-        * Notes:
+    * Turn off signaling
-            * Adding the buffer is a semantic_change, not an optimization.
-            * More care must be taken when designing, configuring and balancing the application.
-            * Don't use buffered channels when you need application-level queues.
+    * Perfect for rate limiting or short term stoppages.

+#### Channel Semantics

+**_Note: This material is covered in detail in the classroom.
+This is a summary of the guidelines that are discussed._**

+Depending on the problem you are solving, you may require different channel semantics.
+Depending on the semantics you need, different architectural choices must be taken.

+* If any given Send on a channel `CAN` cause the goroutine to block:
+    * You have less buffers compared to the number of goroutines that will perform a Send at any given time.
+    * An example would be a resource pool of database connections.
+    * This requires knowing what happens when the Send blocks because this will create a situation of back pressure inside the application in front of the channel.
+    * The things discussed above about [writing concurrent software](https://github.com/ardanlabs/gotraining/blob/master/reading/design_guidelines.md#writing-concurrent-software) must be taken into account for this channel.
+    * Not knowing what happens when the Send blocks on the channel is not a license to guess but a directive to STOP, understand and take appropriate measures.
-    * If the Send `can't` block:
+* If any given Send on a channel `WON'T` cause the goroutine to block:
-        * You get the full guarantee without the latency cost.
-        * A Fan Out pattern is an example of this.
+    * You have a buffer for every goroutine that will perform a Send.
+    * You will abandon the Send immediately if it can't be performed.
+    * An example would be a fan out pattern or pipelining.
+    * This requires knowing if the size of the buffer is appropriate and if it is acceptable to abandon the Send.
 * Less is more with buffers.
     * Don’t think about performance when thinking about buffers.
-    * Buffers can help to reduce blocking latency in the exchange of information.
+    * Buffers can help to reduce blocking latency between signaling.
         * Reducing blocking latency towards zero does not necessarily mean better throughput.
         * If a buffer of one is giving you good enough throughput then keep it.
         * Question buffers that are larger than one and measure for size.